Educational Theatre in Colleges and Communities (MA)

 The MA Program in Educational Theatre in Colleges and Communities (EDTC) is a 36-credit curriculum that prepares students to explore theatre with diverse communities in unique settings and at the higher education/college level.
 Graduates of this program hold teaching and administrative positions in contexts where teacher certification is not required, such as private colleges, arts organizations, galleries and museums, educational outreach centers, health education facilities, housing programs, and youth and adult detainment centers.

-This particular track is designed to empower graduates to design, implement, and evaluate theatrical work in a wide range of community contexts, and prepare students who elect to pursue college teaching for innovative research and scholarship in the field.
+This program is designed to empower graduates to design, implement, and evaluate theatrical work in a wide range of community contexts, and prepare students who elect to pursue college teaching for innovative research and scholarship in the field.

 Students take courses in the foundation areas of applied theatre; drama education production, performance, direction and design, literary foundations; and theatre for young audiences, as well as in the applications of these content areas to a variety of community settings.
 The New York State Learning Standards for Theatre inform these curriculum pathways.
-Substitutions, such as study abroad options, can be made through one-to-one advisement.
-Additional courses not listed below are offered each semester.
-Students discuss their course selections with the appointed academic adviser each semester.
+Students may also participate in study abroad opportunities.

 Admissions